Taylor Wright’s Murder: Who Killed Her? How Did She Die?

 Ashley Britt McArthur was eventually convicted of the crime.
 She was a former crime scene technician.
 Reportedly, the two were best friends.
 Essentially, what had happened was that Taylor withdrew $100,000 from a joint account between her ex-husband, Jeff Wright, and herself.
 Then, she gave McArthur upwards of $30,000 to safeguard.

-On the day that she disappeared, Taylor had confronted McArthur after she failed to give the money back.
+On the day that she disappeared, Taylor confronted McArthur after she failed to give the money back.
 The prosecution argued that the indicted had told Taylor that she would put the cashier’s cheque of the same amount in a safety deposit box.
-However, McArthur had actually deposited the $34,000 in her personal account, and obviously, Taylor had no access to it.
+However, McArthur had actually deposited the $34,000 in her personal account, and Taylor obviously had no access to it.
 News outlets also stated that the money had been spent since then.
 Apparently, she bought a boat for Brandon Beaty, a man she had an affair with.

 The phone records, however, painted a different story.
 So authorities looked this up and eventually found Taylor’s body in another farm that the culprit’s family owns.
 Many witnesses during the trial stated that McArthur spoke of explicit plans to kill Taylor, especially using cocaine.
 Audrey Warne, who is a local bartender and also the former technician’s friend, testified, “She said she was going to put it [cocaine] in Taylor’s beer.
 She said this world would be better if Taylor wasn’t here and she wasn’t a good person, once that she was too small to hurt anybody so she’d just shoot them.”

 The prosecution alleged that McArthur’s motive was financial in nature.
 They asserted that since she was a crime scene technician, she would know what mistakes to avoid making.
 Taylor’s cell phone pinged near a tower in Alabama where McArthur had attended a wedding after the murder.
-This implied that she had the victim’s phone on her personn.
+This implied that she had the victim’s phone on her person.
 McArthur’s lawyer, however, refuted the allegations and stated that his client was in no need of money.

 Read More: Where is Ashley Britt McArthur Now?